VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-2/README.md

-# Week one:
-At the end of the week one, We have learned:
-- What is a Full-Stack Web Developer
-- Setting up Our Development Environment: Git and Node
-- Control version using Github
-- Use Node-based modules to perform basic operations.
-- Responsive Web Design
-- Bootstrap Grid System
-- Bootstrap Flex Behaviors

 # Week two:
 At the end of the week two, We have learned:
 - How to create a responsive and collapse navbar